November 16

 • The front and rear tires may have different recommended psi.

-• When checking the tire pressure, make sure to check the spare tire, too.
+• When checking the tire pressure, check the spare tire, too.
 You never know when you may need it.

-• The psi listed on the sticker in the door is for the tire size that originally came with the vehicle.
-If you change to a different size tire, you may need to make adjustments.
+• The PSI listed on the door sticker is for the tire size that initially came with the vehicle.
+You may need to adjust if you change to a tire of a different size.

 How Do I Put Air In My Tires?

 Adding air to your tires is a quick and easy job.
-You can do it at home or at a gas station with an air pump.
+You can do it at home or a gas station with an air pump.
 Most gas stations will have an air compressor near the gas pumps but out of the way so you can safely park and get out of the vehicle.
-Before putting air in your tires, it’s important to check the tire pressure.
+Before putting air in your tires, checking the tire pressure is essential.
 Make sure to do this in the morning when the tires are cold to get an accurate reading.
-Use a tire pressure gauge to determine what the current pressure is.
+Use a tire pressure gauge to determine the current pressure.

-If you need air, whether you’re at home or at a gas station, park in a spot where you can get to all four tires with the air hose.
+If you need air, whether at home or a gas station, park where you can get to all four tires with the air hose.
 Once you’re parked, you can:

-• Remove the tire valve cap.
-Put it in a place where you know you’ll find it when it’s time to put it back on.
+• Remove the tire valve cap and store it somewhere you’ll find it when you can put it back on.

 • Place the compressor fitting on the tire valve stem.